tmdict/tmdict/data/content/katatuki-kouhon/lord-el-melloi-ii.en.md

 As you can see, he falls below the line for a full-fledged magus.
 Though his talent for adjustment lends to his abilities as a teacher, his talent in that field mostly stems from his character and personality.
 Totally unsuited to combat.
 Though he has a number of mystic codes for self defense, he rarely carries them around.

-Assistant: “That amulet in your pocket is the only one you have, Professor?!
-Don’t you have anything else?!”
+Assistant: “That talisman in your pocket is the only one you have, Professor?!
+Don’t you have any other mystic codes?!”
 El-Melloi: “No. They’d be useless against a real magus anyway.
 There’s no point carrying a thousand of them around to extend my life by a couple seconds.
 I’d suffocate under them before they ever got to me.”
 A: “How have you survived so long then?!”
 E: “That should be obvious.
-I don’t go anywhere that an amulet like this isn’t enough to protect me.”
+I don’t go anywhere that an talisman like this isn’t enough to protect me.”

 Though he has learned techniques to use in combat, his output is so low that he tries to avoid using them.
 He doesn’t carry small weapons like handguns around either.
 His last line of defense is his cigars, which contain (about ten units of) magical energy.
 “You thought I smoked these stupidly expensive things just to look sophisticated and eccentric?”